thenpingme/docs/terms.md

 ## Subscriptions
 Some parts of the Service are billed on a subscription basis ("Subscription(s)").
 You will be billed in advance on a recurring and periodic basis ("Billing Cycle").
 Billing cycles are set either on a monthly or annual basis, depending on the type of subscription plan you select when purchasing a Subscription.

-At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or ThenPing.me cancels it.
-You may cancel your Subscription renewal either through your online account management page or by contacting ThenPing.me customer support team.
+At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or thenping.me cancels it.
+You may cancel your Subscription renewal either through your online account management page or by contacting thenping.me customer support team.

 A valid payment method, including credit card, is required to process the payment for your Subscription.
-You shall provide ThenPing.me with accurate and complete billing information including full name, address, state, zip code, telephone number, and a valid payment method information.
-By submitting such payment information, you automatically authorize ThenPing.me to charge all Subscription fees incurred through your account to any such payment instruments.
+You shall provide thenping.me with accurate and complete billing information including full name, address, state, zip code, telephone number, and a valid payment method information.
+By submitting such payment information, you automatically authorize thenping.me to charge all Subscription fees incurred through your account to any such payment instruments.

-Should automatic billing fail to occur for any reason, ThenPing.me will issue an electronic invoice indicating that you must proceed manually, within a certain deadline date, with the full payment corresponding to the billing period as indicated on the invoice.
+Should automatic billing fail to occur for any reason, thenping.me will issue an electronic invoice indicating that you must proceed manually, within a certain deadline date, with the full payment corresponding to the billing period as indicated on the invoice.

 ## Free Trial
-ThenPing.me may, at its sole discretion, offer a Subscription with a free trial for a limited period of time ("Free Trial").
+thenping.me may, at its sole discretion, offer a Subscription with a free trial for a limited period of time ("Free Trial").

 You may be required to enter your billing information in order to sign up for the Free Trial.

-If you do enter your billing information when signing up for the Free Trial, you will not be charged by ThenPing.me until the Free Trial has expired.
+If you do enter your billing information when signing up for the Free Trial, you will not be charged by thenping.me until the Free Trial has expired.
 On the last day of the Free Trial period, unless you cancelled your Subscription, you will be automatically charged the applicable Subscription fees for the type of Subscription you have selected.

-At any time and without notice, ThenPing.me reserves the right to (i) modify the terms and conditions of the Free Trial offer, or (ii) cancel such Free Trial offer.
+At any time and without notice, thenping.me reserves the right to (i) modify the terms and conditions of the Free Trial offer, or (ii) cancel such Free Trial offer.

 ## Fee Changes
-ThenPing.me, in its sole discretion and at any time, may modify the Subscription fees for the Subscriptions.
+thenping.me, in its sole discretion and at any time, may modify the Subscription fees for the Subscriptions.
 Any Subscription fee change will become effective at the end of the then-current Billing Cycle.

-ThenPing.me will provide you with a reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.
+thenping.me will provide you with a reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.

 Your continued use of the Service after the Subscription fee change comes into effect constitutes your agreement to pay the modified Subscription fee amount.

 ## Refunds
-Certain refund requests for Subscriptions may be considered by ThenPing.me on a case-by-case basis and granted in sole discretion of ThenPing.me.
+Certain refund requests for Subscriptions may be considered by thenping.me on a case-by-case basis and granted in sole discretion of thenping.me.

 ## Accounts
 When you create an account with us, you must provide us information that is accurate, complete, and current at all times.
 Failure to do so constitutes a breach of the Terms, which may result in immediate termination of your account on our Service.